The Two Cultures: Implications and influence

-Simon Critchley, in Continental Philosophy: A Very Short Introduction suggests:
+Simon Critchley, in Continental Philosophy: A Very Short Introduction (2001) suggests:

-That is, Critchley argues that what Snow said represents a resurfacing of a discussion current in the mid-nineteenth century.
-Critchley describes the Leavis contribution to the making of a controversy as "a vicious ad hominem attack"; going on to describe the debate as "a familiar clash in English cultural history" citing also T. H. Huxley and Matthew Arnold.
+Critchley argues that what Snow said represents a resurfacing of a discussion current in the mid-nineteenth century.
+Critchley describes the Leavis contribution to the making of a controversy as "a vicious ad hominem attack"; going on to describe the debate as "a familiar clash in English cultural history", citing also T. H. Huxley and Matthew Arnold.